-I. Advertising and Marketing.
+J. Advertising and Marketing.

-Advertising and marketing costs totaling \$492 and \$631, respectively, during the years ended September 30, 2023 and 2022, were expensed as incurred.
+Advertising and marketing costs totaling \$584 and \$492, during the years ended September 30, 2024 and 2023, respectively, were expensed as incurred.

-J. Income Tax.
+K. Income Tax.

 The Foundation is an exempt organization under Section 501(c)(3) of the Internal Revenue Code, and is classified as other than a private foundation.
 The Foundation is annually required to file a Return of Organization Exempt from Income Tax (Form 990) with the IRS.
 The Foundation is exempt from state income taxes under section 23701(d) of the California Revenue and Taxation Code.
 If applicable, the Foundation reports interest and penalties related to unrecognized tax positions as interest expense under management and general expenses.